CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 **Ringwraith:** A character representing one of the nine Nazgul of Sauron.
 The first Ringwraith you put into play represents you—the representative Ringwraith.
 This is sometimes referred to as "your Ringwraith."
 **Ringwraith Follower:** A Ringwraith minion played in addition to your representative Ringwraith.
 Ringwraith followers are always followers of your representative Ringwraith.
 **Untapping a Card:** Moving a tapped card 90 degrees from sideways to a normal position.
 **Untapped:** The state of a card when its bottom is towards you.
 All cards enter play untapped and remain that way until an effect of the game taps or wounds them.
-Only entities that are untapped ,ay perform actions that require them to tap.
+Only entities that are untapped may perform actions that require them to tap.
 **Wizard:** A character representing one of the five Istiri.
 Wizards are not included in _MELE_.
 A player can have no Wizard followers.
 **Wounded:** The state of a character shown by placing the top of his card towards you.
 A character in play who is not tapped or untapped is wounded.
 A character becomes wounded when a strike against him is successful.
 You cannot declare an action that requires a character to tap if the character is wounded.